Altinn/altinn-studio-docs/content/app/development/configuration/shadowfields/_index.en.md

 Shadow fields are set up in the same way as other form fields in the data model, but with a self-chosen _prefix_.
 This means that if you choose, for example, `SF_` as the prefix, a helper field in the data model could be named `SF_myHelperField`.

+This is done by changing field names in the [data modeling tool](../../data/data-modeling/#altinn-studio-data-modeling).
+Make sure to press "Generate Models" after the changes to include updates in the C# model and possibly the XSD.

+_NOTE!
+If you change field names in a data model that is already used in a form, you must go into the relevant form component and update to the new field name, as this is not done automatically._

 ### Removing helper field data directly from form data